 - According to Oregon.gov, death rates for males are 1.5 times higher than females.
 However, females were hospitalized due to drug overdose 1.2 times as often as men.

-Drug and alcohol addiction affect a person’s judgement, decision-making, and memory.
+Drug and alcohol addiction affects a person’s judgment, decision-making, and memory.
 It can also cause serious health consequences if left untreated.
-If you suspect someone you love of having a problem with drugs or alcohol, it’s important to know the signs of addiction, and get them the help they need.
+If you suspect someone you love is struggling with drug or alcohol abuse, it is important to know the signs of addiction and get them the help they need.

 These are just some of the general signs associated with drug and alcohol abuse.
 Seeking treatment for addiction in Oregon is imperative to helping a person reverse these and other symptoms before they can prove deadly.
 Contact Get Treatment at 855-638-9268 so we can help you find an Oregon drug and alcohol treatment center today, and take back what addiction has stolen from you.